jfinancial/cheatsheets/js_frameworks/angular/Angular_Basics.md

   - **Routing** renders a component based on the URL state

 #### Simple Component Example
-- To make a component we import Component, we set the `styleUrls` property to our [Sass](https://sass-lang.com/) stylesheet, the template our HTML and finally we export our component
+- To make a component, we import `Component`, set the `styleUrls` property to our [Sass](https://sass-lang.com/) stylesheet, define the template our HTML and finally we export our component.
+- The `selector` refers to the name of the html tag we'll use to embed our component
 - In this example, we use the sugar syntax (`{}`) for **interpolation** to bind the title property/expression in the HTML template

   <pre>
     import { Component } from '@angular/core';